-The criteria for approving a Special Permit are set forth in Rule 6-7 of the Planning commission Rules.
+The criteria for approving a Special Permit are set forth in Rule 6-7 of the Planning Commission Rules.
 Rule 6-7 states that the Planning Commission shall not approve a Special Permit unless it is found that the proposed use (a) is an unusual and reasonable use of land situated within the State Land Use Agricultural District, and (b) the proposed use would promote the effectiveness and objectives of Chapter 205 Hawai'i Revised Statutes, as amended.

 The proposed use is an unusual and reasonable use of land situated within the State Land Use Agricultural District and would promote the effectiveness and objectives of the State Land Use Law and Regulations and Chapter 205, HRS, as amended.
 In recognizing that lands within the Agricultural district might not be best suited for agricultural activities and yet classified as such, and in recognition that certain types of uses might not be strictly agricultural in nature, yet reasonable in such districts, the Legislature has provided for the Special Permit process to allow certain unusual and reasonable uses within the State Agricultural district.
-The subject 1.015-acre site is situated within the County's Agricultural (A-1a) zoning district, although the property itself is not currently being used for agricultural purposes.
+The subject 8.49-acre site is situated within the County's Agricultural (A-5a) zoning district, and is currently being used for agricultural purposes.
 The proposed bed and breakfast operation will be subordinate and incidental to the principal use of the applicants' residence.
-Being limited to portions of existing dwellings, the bed and breakfast operation will not increase the extent of residential activities on the subject property nor will it diminish the potential for any future agricultural activity on the property or surrounding lands.
+Being limited to portions of existing dwelling complex, the bed and breakfast operation will not increase the extent of residential activities on the subject property nor will it diminish the potential for any future agricultural activity on the property or surrounding lands.
 Therefore, the subject request is considered an unusual and reasonable use of agricultural land.

 The State Land Use Law and Regulations are intended to preserve, protect and encourage the development of lands for those uses to which they are best suited in the interest of the public welfare of the people of the State of Hawai'i.
 In the case of the Agricultural District, the intent is to preserve or keep lands of high agricultural potential in agricultural use.
-The subject property is currently planted with fruit trees and they are planning to add more fruit trees and a large vegetable growing area.
+The subject property is currently planted with Sharwil avocado and macadamia trees and they are planning to increase the plantings.
+According to the applicants, the avocado trees yielded 15,000 pounds of fruit in 2011-2012.

-The State classifies the property as Other Important Agricultural Land, which are lands that have one or more significant deficiencies that exclude them form the "Prime" or "Unique" agricultural land classifications.
+The State classifieds the property as Important Agricultural Land, that classification "Prime" or "Unique" agricultural land classifications.
 The soil type identified by the U.S.D.A.
+Soil Survey (1973), Kaimu Series consists of well-drained, thin organic soils over Aa lava.
+These are gently sloping too moderately steep soils on uplands and are is for lands which have one or more significant deficiencies which exclude them form the used for pasture, macadamia nuts, papaya and citrus fruits.

-Soil Survey (1973), Kaimu extremely stony peat, notes these lands to be unsuitable for cultivation.
-Accordingly, the potential for productive agricultural use of the subject property is not high.
-The County General Plan designates these lands for "low density urban" development.
+Annual rainfall is from 30-60 inches per year.
+The County General Plan designates these lands for "Orchards" uses.